fayesadev/lotide/README.md

 # Lotide

 ## Summary
-This repository aims to emulate a simple version of the lodash Javascript library, consisting of various types of functions and unit testing using JS.
+This repository aims to emulate a simple version of the lodash Javascript library, consisting of various types of functions and unit testing with Mocha and Chai using JS.
 Completed by [Faye](https://github.com/fayesadev) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.

 ## Table of Contents